PhaseDev7/Power-Mitra-Home/README.md

    ```
    *(Note: The script currently listens to demo video streams triggered by the Flutter app for testing.
 It updates Firebase when it detects a person).*

----

-## Security Best Practices
-- **Never commit your `.env`, `secrets.h`, or `secrets.dart` files.** They are already included in the `.gitignore`.
-- Keep your Firebase Realtime Database rules restricted to authenticated users or tightly defined paths in production.
-- Do not expose your Wi-Fi credentials in public repositories.